 TAKE A TOUR

 Some kids may feel a bit of anxiety leading up to a new year of school and a great way to combat this is to visit their school.
-Even if it’s the same school they attended the previous year, locating their new classroom and meeting their teacher (if possible) is a great way to lessen their worries.
+Even if it’s the same school they attended the previous year.
+Locating their new classroom and meeting their teacher beforehand (if possible) is a great way to lessen their worries.
 If you have a child entering middle or high school, this gives them the chance to find their way around easing those ‘I won’t be able to find my classes’ concerns.
-If your child is taking the bus for the first time, get a copy of the route and drive it with your child, helping your child learn the routine.
+If your child is taking the bus for the first time, get a copy of the route and drive it with your child, helping them learn the routine.

 Summer always seems to end a little earlier each year.
 Plan some fun activities as a last hurrah leading up to the end of vacation.
 Some fun ideas include the planetarium, museums, Hogle Zoo, Living Planet Aquarium, a Bees game, the park, hikes, a picnic, or even a mini-staycation.
 No matter your budget, you’re bound to find something that’s fun for the entire family.